-The version of the product that is tested should normally be a standard production model.
-If testing is being carried out before development has been completed, the version used shall closely resemble the completed final product, and any areas that are different shall be noted.
-Evaluation shall be conducted with the product being used in conjunction with any other equipment that normally influences its use.
+The version of the product that is tested should normally be a standard production model packaged (including any instructions) as normally received by the user.
+If testing is being carried out before development has been completed, the version used shall closely resemble the completed final delivered product, and any areas that are different shall be noted.
+Evaluation shall be conducted with the product being used in conjunction with any other equipment that is required for installation.